-Relative dating First Details of method Example method described · by: Principle of Nicholas When rocks are laid superposition Steno in down, those on top are of strata 1669 the youngest (exceptions are, for example, when a sequence is overturned by deformation or when faulting has pushed an older sequence over a younger one) Filted chalk in Cyprus - youngest on top Folded rock in Greenland - the rock at top of the is island overturned, with older rock on top Law of cross- cutting relationships Nicholas Steno in 1669 Anything (e.g. fracture, rock, vein, erosion surface) that cuts across anything else must be younger Dykes in Colorado, USA; grey rock oldest, cross-cut by near horizontal dyke, then by sloping dyke - youngest
+First Details of method Example described by: 1669 the youngest (exceptions are, for example, when a sequence is overturned by deformation or when faulting has pushed an older sequence over a younger one) Tilted chalk in Cyprus - youngest on top Folded rock in Greenland - the rock at top of the is island overturned, with older rock on top Nicholas Steno in 1669 Anything (e.g. fracture, rock, vein, erosion surface) that cuts across anything else must be younger Dykes in Colorado, USA; grey rock oldest, cross-cut by near horizontal dyke, then by sloping dyke - youngest described by: Nicholas Steno in 1669 described by:When rocks are laid down, those on top are the youngest (exceptions are, for example, when a sequence is overturned by deformation or when faulting has pushed an older sequence over a younger one)Nicholas Steno in 1669Anything (e.g. fracture, rock, vein, erosion surface) that cuts across anything else